IAmSeg/react-til/README.md

 Set the `repoPath` variable in `utilities/file-utilities.js` to your directory or git repo.

-Your files names should be dasherized, like `this-is-my-file.md`.
+Your files should be markdown and names should be dasherized, like `this-is-my-file.md`.

 ### Server Side Rendering